stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

           refid IDREF #REQUIRED>
 ~~~

-Some standard organizations publish documents which are correction to
+Some standard organisations publish documents which are correction to
 the standard.

 ~~~{.dtd}